projectcalico/calico/master/networking/use-ipvs.md

 ### How to

 As previously discussed, there is nothing you need to do in {{site.prodname}} to use IPVS mode; if enabled, the mode is automatically detected.
-However, if your default Kubernetes NodePort range changes, use the instructions that follow to update {{site.prodname}} nodeport ranges to stay in sync.
+However, if your default Kubernetes NodePort range changes, use the following instructions to update {{site.prodname}} nodeport ranges to stay in sync.

 #### Change {{site.prodname}} default nodeport range